 Address: Petřínské sady 633, 118 00 Praha 1-Malá Strana, Czechia

-Inspired by the structural magnificence of the Eiffel Tower, members of the Czech Tourist Club created their own version of the iron lattice tower in Prague in 1891 – the Petrin Tower.
+Inspired by the Eiffel Tower’s structural magnificence, Czech Tourist Club members created the Petrin Tower’s version of the iron lattice tower in Prague in 1891.

 The tower is 208 feet tall, has 299 steps, and sits on the summit of the 1,043-foot Petrin Hill.
-You can either walk or take the funicular to get to the hilltop to explore this beautiful attraction.
+You can take the funicular to the hilltop to explore this beautiful attraction.

 Located at such an impressive height, this steel monument offers the best view of the Golden City, including Prague Castle, the Charles Bridge, the Vltava River, and Snezka – the Czech Republic’s highest peak (1,603 meters above sea level).

-You will see gorgeously landscaped gardens and several tourist attractions surrounding this impressive tower.
-Some of the best sights include the hall of mirrors, churches, and cafes to enjoy your favorite beverages.
+Gorgeously landscaped gardens and several tourist attractions surround this impressive tower.
+Some of the best sights include the Hall of Mirrors, churches, and cafes to enjoy your favorite beverages.
 The view from the top not just overlooks Prague but nearly the entire Bohemia on a clear day.

 Petrin Hill’s summit is a peaceful place to relax throughout the year, especially if you want to avoid the city’s crowds.
 After a visit to the summit, you can stop by the Nebozizek Restaurant on the side of Petrin Hill for delicious traditional Czech and international fare.